March 18, 2025

 Remember the Space Requirements

-Nasturtiums come in both bush and climbing varieties, but all types need room to spread.
+Nasturtiums come in both bush and climbing varieties but all of them need room to spread.
 Give them at least 12 inches of space in all directions.
-I’ve found that crowded nasturtiums produce fewer flowers and are more susceptible to fungal issues.

 Consider Soil Preferences